 For many years the United States Patent and Trademark Office ("USPTO") has provided the public with free access to its Trademark Applications and Registrations Retrieval ("TARR") database.
 TARR allows users to monitor federal trademark applications and registrations.
-In addition to TARR, the USPTO provides a Trademark Document Retrieval ("TDR") database, which allows users to view and download any and all documents contained in the electronic file wrapper for almost all trademark applications free of charge.
+In addition to TARR, the USPTO provides a Trademark Document Retrieval ("TDR") database, which allows users to view and download any and all documents contained in the electronic file wrapper for almost all trademark applications and many trademark registrations free of charge.